signalogic/SigSRF_SDK/mediaTest_readme.md

 mediaMin -cx86 -i../pcaps/EVS_16khz_13200bps_FH_IPv4.pcap -L -d0xc11 -r20
 ```
 The above command lines will work on any EVS pcap, regardless of header format, EVS primary or AMR-WB IO compatibility modes, bitrate, etc, thanks to mediaMin's RTP auto-detection and dynamic session creation capabilities.
-Output wav and G711 pcap files are produced on the mediaMin folder (cmd line options to control output file paths are given in [mediaMin Command Line Quick-Reference](#user-content-mediamincommandlinequick-reference) below).
+Output wav and G711 pcap files are produced on the mediaMin folder (command line options to control output file paths are given in [mediaMin Command Line Quick-Reference](#user-content-mediamincommandlinequick-reference) below).

 To process pcaps faster than real-time, use a slight variation:
 ```shell